Mama Said Knock You Out (song)

-"Mama Said Knock You Out" is a song by American rapper and actor LL Cool J, released in February 1991 as the fourth single from his fourth studio album of the same name (1990).
-The song famously begins with the line, "Don't call it a comeback/I been here for years."
+"Mama Said Knock You Out" is a song by American rapper and actor LL Cool J, released in February 1991 by Def Jam and Columbia as the fourth single from his fourth studio album of the same name (1990).
+The song begins with the line, "Don't call it a comeback/I been here for years."
 Before "Mama Said Knock You Out" was released, many people felt that LL Cool J's career was waning; his grandmother, who still believed in his talent, told him to "knock out" all his critics.
-The song was produced by Marley Marl with help from DJ Bobcat along with LL.
-The single reached number 17 on the Billboard Hot 100, was certified Platinum by the RIAA, and won the Grammy Award for Best Rap Solo Performance.
 The song takes various shots at Kool Moe Dee.
+It was produced by Marley Marl with help from DJ Bobcat along with LL.

+"Mama Said Knock You Out" reached the top twenty on the US Billboard Hot 100, peaking at number 17.
+The single was certified Platinum by the Recording Industry Association of America (RIAA) and won the Grammy Award for Best Rap Solo Performance.
+In October 2023, Billboard ranked "Mama Said Knock You Out" among the "500 Best Pop Songs of All Time".

 Background

-The song uses samples from James Brown's "Funky Drummer", the Chicago Gangsters' "Gangster Boogie", Sly & The Family Stone's "Trip to Your Heart", the drum break from Sly & the Family Stone's Sing a Simple Song, and LL Cool J's own "Rock the Bells" (from his debut album Radio).
+The song uses samples from James Brown's "Funky Drummer", the Chicago Gangsters' "Gangster Boogie", Sly & The Family Stone's "Trip to Your Heart", the drum break from Sly & the Family Stone's "Sing a Simple Song", and LL Cool J's own "Rock the Bells" (from his debut album Radio).
 The music video features LL Cool J in a boxing ring, rapping into the announcer's microphone.
 Intercut with this are clips of boxing matches and LL Cool J exercising.

 LL Cool J said in his autobiography that the idea for the song came from a discussion with his grandmother.
 He had said to his grandmother that he felt that he couldn't survive as a rapper now that gangsta rap was popular and he was being dissed by several up-and-coming rappers.
 LL's grandmother responded, "Oh baby, just knock them out!"
 She is featured in the closing scene of the music video, saying "Todd!
 Todd!
 Get upstairs and take out that garbage."